 Follow the steps below to configure an automated technical SEO website audit.

 You can start the audit manually whenever you want by selecting the Manually option, or you can set the frequency with which it will be performed automatically (weekly or monthly, specifying the day and time that suits you).

-You can also add your email to get notified once the audit is finished.
+You can also add your email to get notified once your technical SEO audit is finished.